hackerspacesg/hackerspace.sg/contents/plenum/2020-12-15/_index/main.md

 ### Membership Marketing and Website Revamp
 - (Robert) Update on revamp.
 - (Valentine) Propose to remove this since the agenda item has been stagnant for [2.5 years](https://hackerspace.sg/plenum/2018-05-17/).
 - (Valentine) Add PayNow QR to membership page for donations.
-Will completing adding today (Dec 15).
+Will complete adding today (Dec 15).
-- Robert will off work Xmas/CNY period and plans to work on website then.
+- Robert will off work Xmas/NY period and plans to work on website then.

 ### Upcoming events that HackerspaceSG might be interested in
 - FOSSASIA in March (largely online)